Escalation Processes and Example Escalation Policy

 To create this automation policy:

-1. Go to the Automation Policy Manager page (Registry > Run Book > Automation):
+1. Go to the Automation Policy Manager page (Registry > Run Book > Automation).

-1. On the Automation Policy Editor page, supply the following values in the following fields:
+3. Supply the following values in the following fields:

 • Policy Name.
 Type "event_not_acknowleged_10_minutes".